AntonioTNDR/ManoloVagoneta/README.md

                 }
               else end;

-Selection:* Selection is not required, since the candidates we will select won´t be cancelled after selection in any case.
+Selection:* Selection is not required, since we won´t require an extra ordination;

 Ending condition: else